 So what's going on?
 The soap is acting as a surfactant which is any substance that lowers the surface tension of a liquid.
 Surface tension is a fluid property that holds a fluid together in the presence of an outside force.
 This phenomenon is what keeps water from overflowing from a glass when the fluid height is above the rim.
 When a surfactant is added to the mixture the surface tension of the milk and food coloring is reduced as cohesive bonds are broken (Spangler, 2011).
-This causes the fluid to move erratically in a attempt to balance the surface tension.
+This causes the fluid to move erratically in an attempt to balance the surface tension.
 This initial motion causes further mixing of the soap, milk, and food coloring which creates more and more motion.
 The food coloring allows us to see what is happening as the fluids mix turbulently.
 The soap also breaks down fats in the milk as it mixes adding more randomness to the flow.
 Eventually, the fluid reaches equilibrium after about 40 sec.
+After about 20 seconds, while the fluid is still moving slowly, I dragged the tip of knife through the flow and added two drops of blue food coloring in the vortex swirls.